 All recipients of funds for qualified job training programs are required to identify covered persons at the point of entry to programs to enable them to take full advantage of priority of service.
 The USDOL will not prescribe how this is to be done.
 Program operators are reminded, however, that self-registration systems are not, at this stage, to require documents to be produced that verify status, unless the point of entry is also the point at which program eligibility determination and registration or enrollment takes place.
-Even then, the applicant should be permitted to enroll and follow-up subsequently with the verification of his or her status.
+Even then, the Priority of Service for Veterans and Eligible Spouses WIOA Policy Number 6 Page 4 of 4 applicant should be permitted to enroll and follow-up subsequently with the verification of his or her status.
 Point of entry will include physical locations as well as websites and other virtual service delivery resources.